-Fob and abc dating pdx speed dating
+Fob and abc dating val kilmer dating cher

 FOBs speak broken English, or with a heavy foreign accent.